tanmay1902/VesEvoL/README.md

         └── kappa_normalized_vs_theta.npy
 ```

-`detections.npz` is generated only when:
+The `detections.npz` file is optional and is generated when:

 ```python
 SAVE_RAW_NPZ = True